+Though the devaluation of the sense of smell has a long international and historical pedigree, the employment of a 'poetics of scent' which responds to and resists this devaluation is also widespread.
 A number of artists internationally have sought to develop such a poetics, which works in opposition to the traditional philosophical, aesthetic and sociological objections to scent.
 One aesthetic-philosophical example would be the Brazilian artist Ernesto Neto, whose installation of hose filled with various spices sought to pervade the spectator with an embodied sensory experience aimed at 'mending the fracture between mind and body' (Shiner and Kristovets 2007: 273).
 A much more sociological example is Angela Ellsworth's decision to wear a stylish dress soaked in her own urine to her art opening, thus examining how smell 'permeates the space and transcends visual barriers' and 'destroys any social boundaries' (Shiner and Kristovets 2007: 273).
 Much more overtly postcolonial is novelist Larissa Lai's text Salt Fish Girl, which focuses on the stinky body of its protagonist.
 In the words of one critic:

-The novel's insistence on strong, foul smells as an aspect of past and future worlds rescripts what Walter Ong calls our 'sensorium' - the sensory apparatus as an operational complex - by privileging the olfactory sense rather than relegating it to primitive temporalities; foul odors jolt us into rethinking our assumptions about modernity and knowledge.
+The novel's insistence on strong, foul smells as an aspect of past and future worlds rescripts what Walter Ong calls our 'sensorium'-the sensory apparatus as an operational complex-by privileging the olfactory sense rather than relegating it to primitive temporalities; foul odors jolt us into rethinking our assumptions about modernity and knowledge.
 Precisely because these smells disgust us, they perform what historian William Ian Miller explores as disgust's centrality to civilization's 'social control and psychic order'.
 (Paul Lai 2008: 168)

-Certainly these examples could be multiplied, but they all rely broadly on a thematic and poetic focus on smell's ability to erase boundaries, invade bodies and individual subjective experience, evade established discourse and resist efforts at objectification and control.
+Certainly these examples could be multiplied, but they all rely broadly on a thematic and poetic focus on smell's ability to erase boundaries, invade bodies and individual subjective experience, evade established discourse, and resist efforts at objectification and control.
 Note also the reliance on strong and/or objectionable smells in many cases, as well as a tendency to juxtapose smells (urine among the perfumed women of an art opening, for example) in striking ways.
-Within the more specifically French tradition within which Teissier-Landgraf partially writes, one could trace this poetics back to Baudelaire, Zola, and especially the decadence of Huysmans (where the focus on the disgusting and objectionable is most developed), and in another valence, to the work of Colette, though she focuses more on the importance of scent and juxtapositions of scent generally, and much less on the element of disgust (see Corbin 1986: 200-21; Classen et al. 1994: 86-87; Kern 1974: 820-22; Feigenbaum 2004 on Colette).
-In its more recent incarnations, the appeal of such a poetics to liberal social critics generally is obvious, and its attraction for postcolonial resistance to discursive and social control and domination is equally clear.
+From the perspective of the more specifically French tradition within which Teissier-Landgraf partially writes, one could trace this poetics of scent back to Baudelaire, Zola, and especially the decadence of Huysmans (where the focus on the disgusting and objectionable is most developed), and in another valence to the work of Colette, though she focuses more on the importance of scent and juxtapositions of scent generally, and much less on the element of disgust (see Corbin 1986: 200-21, Classen, Howes and Synnott 1994: 86-7, Kern 1974: 820-2, and Feigenbaum 2004 on Colette).
+In its more recent incarnations, the appeal of such a poetics to liberal social critics generally is obvious, and its attractiveness for postcolonial resistance to discursive and social control and domination is equally clear.